Imported from: Google Blogger site

 - there is a short waterfall in the creek.

-The earliest confirmed use of Vignette 4 was in 1872 as the central element of a Peruvian 1 sol bank note engraved and printed by NBNCo for El Banco de Tacna (Figure 10.)
+The earliest confirmed use of Vignette 4 that I currently know about was as the central element of an 1872 Peruvian 1 sol bank note.
+NBNCo engraved and printed the note for El Banco de Tacna (Figure 10.)
 Vignette 4 was later used on certificates from at least four American railroad companies.

 Known uses of Vignette 4